dialoguemd/fastapi-sqla/README.md

 # Pytest fixtures

 This library provides a set of utility fixtures, through its PyTest plugin, which is automatically installed with the library.
+Using the plugin requires the `pytest_plugin` extra.

 By default, no records are actually written to the database when running tests.
 There currently is no way to change this behaviour.